AlbionsRefuge/bubbles-faq/customization.md

 ### How to vertically center the animation?

-If you change background color of `canvas` you might notice that our animation is horizontally centered, but not vertically.
-And when we change size of the canvas or size of the font it might be really annoying.
+If you change the background color of `canvas` you might notice that our animation is horizontally centered, but not vertically.
+And when we change the size of the canvas or the size of the font it might be really annoying.
 So, we will fix that!

-For the vertical position of our animation responsible is 3 and 5 line of this code:
+For the vertical position of our animation, lines 3 and 5 of this code are responsible:

 ```
 for (var j = 0; j < g.length; j++) {